 An amendment to the Carbon Credits (Carbon Farming Initiative) Rule 2015 in 2018 clarified timeframes for attaining forest cover to receive further credits.

-The Clean Energy Regulator manages project registration, compliance, and crediting emissions reductions for projects under the ERF.
 To use this method in your project and take part in the ERF, you need to apply to the Clean Energy Regulator.
+The Regulator develops the methods and manages project registration, compliance, and crediting emissions reductions for projects under the ERF.

 Project proponents should read the Guidelines on stratification, evidence and records which support eligibility requirements for regeneration projects in the Carbon Credits (Carbon Farming Initiative) Rule 2015 and key method eligibility requirements.